There are many “free” walking tours in Prague – but which one is the best fit for you?

 Prague is a photographer’s dream city.
 In the evening, the city is tastefully lit-up by street lights, shop windows and, tourist’s cameras flashing.
 The Castle is also illuminated, making it visible throughout the city.

-On this tour you’re sure to see the already beautiful monuments and buildings of Prague under a different light, one which highlights Prague’s iconic Gothic style with dramatic shadows on every block.
+On this Prague tour you’re sure to see the already beautiful monuments and buildings of the city under a different light, one which highlights Prague’s iconic Gothic style with dramatic shadows on every block.

 Prague: 3-Hour Alternative Walking Tour